 In the U.K., the existence of this directive produced the Waste and Resources Action Programme (WRAP), an independent non-profit organization with an international reputation for its research, expertise, and advice in a number of areas including food waste reduction.
 WRAP U.K. sets out to minimize resource use and divert valuable waste from going to landfill.
 They work in partnership with a number of retailers and manufacturers to help achieve these goals.
 Being funded by government bodies such as the Department of the Environment, Food and Rural Affairs (DEFRA) allows them to build evidence on food waste and the necessary measures to reduce it.

-Both the E.U. and the U.S. have 50% food waste reduction targets, Europe originally by 2020 (now changed to 2030) and the U.S. by 2030 (National Zero Waste Council, 2016).
-As yet, Canada has no national targets, but the National Zero Waste Council (NZWC) has called for a Canadian target in line with that of the U.S. (NZWC, 2016).
+Both the E.U. and the U.S. have overall 50% food waste reduction targets, Europe originally by 2020 (now changed to 2030) and the U.S. by 2030 (National Zero Waste Council, 2016).
+These are in line with the SDG targets.
+Canada announced the same target in 2020, with its Food Reduction Challenge, part of its national food policy implementation (see Blog).
 Several regions have modest targets.
-For example, Metro Vancouver’s objective, working in collaboration with WRAP U.K., is to reduce household food waste by 10% by 2018 (Cech, 2016).
+For example, Metro Vancouver’s objective, working in collaboration with WRAP U.K., was to reduce household food waste by 10% by 2018 (Cech, 2016).
 It appears unlikely that target setting at various levels in Canada is co-ordinated.

 In Ontario, supermarkets, restaurants and manufacturers (among other businesses) must conduct a waste audit and create a waste-reduction work plan, and update that audit every year under Regulation 102/94 of the Environmental Protection Act.
 Smaller operations are exempt.
 The Recycling Council of Ontario (RCO) and the Ontario Ministry of the Environment and Climate Change (MOECC) give businesses advice and information on how to implement a waste diversion program.
 Although the MOECC clearly identifies that a successful waste reduction programme has multiple dimensions, the Regulations do not require businesses to include all streams of waste in their action plan, so food waste is often left out of companies’ diversion programmes.
 The MOECC should set specific reduction and diversion targets (see discussion below regarding the Waste-free Ontario Act) for each stream, including organic waste.
 Opportunely, the supermarket chains have voluntarily included food waste in their diversion programs for various reasons discussed below.
 Unfortunately, the lack of transparency from these waste audits makes it difficult for those outside the retail sector to ascertain whether these companies are meeting any of their commitments.